Love Lives of Harry Potter Stars: Inside Daniel Radcliffe, Emma Watson and More Cast Members' Romances

 Warner Bros.

-It's been six years since Harry Potter and the Deathly Hallows—Part 2 was released.
+It's been eight years since Harry Potter and the Deathly Hallows—Part 2 was released.

 The movie hit theaters in July 2011 and a lot has changed since then.
 The cast has grown up, starred in different projects and started lives outside of the Harry Potter world.
 In the years that have passed, we've seen Daniel Radcliffe, Emma Watson and more cast members find love and start romances.

 So what's the relationship status of the Harry Potter cast members now?

-We're giving you the romance details below!
+We're giving you the romance details below ahead of E!'s Harry Potter movie marathon this Saturday, Sept.
+28!
+Don't miss Harry Potter and the Order of the Phoenix starting at 6 p.m. followed by Harry Potter and the Half-Blood Prince at 9 p.m.!

+And you can catch encores of both films Sunday, Sept.
+29 starting at 2:30 p.m. and online right here!

 Dimitrios Kambouris/Getty Images for Tony Awards Productions